litestar-org/polyfactory/docs/index.md

 ### Pytest

-Any class from pydantic's `ModelFactory` can use the decorator to register as a fixture easily.
+Any class from `ModelFactory` can use the decorator to register as a fixture easily.

 The model factory will be registered as an fixture with camelcase name.